corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/corda-firewall-configuration-file.md

 * File `network-root-truststore.jks`  along with the password to read this keystore provided by the CN owner.
 * File `network-parameters` should be copied from [Nodes keystores generation](#nodes-keystores-generation) stage.

-`corda-firewall.jar` is included into Corda: Enterprise Edition  distribution and should be copied into Bridge base directory on `vmInfra1` and `vmInfra2` hosts.
+`corda-firewall.jar` is included into Corda Enterprise distribution and should be copied into Bridge base directory on `vmInfra1` and `vmInfra2` hosts.

 Configuration file: `firewall.conf` for `vmInfra1` should look as follows: